Timeline Retrospective: Map Your Project Journey for Deeper Insights

 The Timeline retrospective creates a chronological map of your project or sprint, helping teams see the full journey—the highs, the lows, and the patterns that emerge when you view events in sequence.

 This format is especially powerful for longer periods where standard retrospectives might miss how events connected and influenced each other.
+Teams that run regular retrospectives are 24% more productive (State of Agile Report), and the Timeline format is one of the best ways to extract deep insights from extended periods of work.

 What Is a Timeline Retrospective?